-- A Continental Breakfast will be served at 7:20am on Saturday. - Please plan to depart no later than 10am on Saturday. - Units departing on Friday must notify the Council Program Director in advance. - You will receive more detailed instructions in your Welcome Binder.
+- A Continental Breakfast will be served at 7:20am on Saturday to be picked up at Miller Dining Hall. - Please plan to depart no later than 10am on Saturday. - Units departing on Friday must notify the Council Program Director in advance. - You will receive more detailed instructions in your Welcome Binder.